Southern California Sellers Closing Costs that the seller would pay at the close of escrow when they sell their home.

 - Environmental Disclosure Report discloses if your property has an oil well on it or had one in the past…along with other issues.

 - Title Insurance — provides coverage for certain losses in the title prior to your ownership.
 It protects against claims resulting from various defects such as prior fraud or forgery that might go undetected until after closing.
+Companies like Orange Coast Title Insurance and First American Title Insurance.

-- Tax Prorations – if any for unpaid taxes including any bonds or special assessments
+For title insurance questions, call Kristi Wry, Vice President of Orange Coast Title at 714-496-3678. - Tax Prorations – if any for unpaid taxes including any bonds or special assessments

 - Any unpaid Homeowner’s Association (HOA) Dues (if a condo, town-home or your property is in a planned unit development).